AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 * Aviatrix Controller running latest version of software

   #.
 Log in to your existing Aviatrix Controller.
   #.
-If you are using a BYOL image, please get your CustomerID either through Controller > Settings > Controller > License or from your Aviatrix Account Manager.
+Get your Customer ID either through Controller > Settings > Controller > License or from your Aviatrix Account Manager.
+If you are migrating to a metered image, subscribe to the Aviatrix Secure Networking Platform Metered 2208 - Copilot, 24x7 Support offer to receive your Customer ID by email.
   #.
 Navigate to Settings > Maintenance > Upgrade tab.
   #.
 Make sure you are running the **latest** version.
 If it is not the latest version, please `upgrade <https://docs.aviatrix.com/HowTos/selective_upgrade.html>`__ before proceeding.
 Note that Aviatrix software version upgrade is a version-to-version upgrade.
 Therefore, you may need to perform multiple upgrades until you reach the latest version on your existing Controller.